broadinstitute/pooled-cell-painting-profiling-template/config/docs/site_processing_config_README.md

 e.g.*
     - Parent_Cells

 `id_cols:`*All columns necessary for parsing objects.
 Objects are identified and numbered on a per-image basis.
 Therefore, generally both image number and object number are needed to parse objects.
 e.g.*
     - ImageNumber
     - ObjectNumber

 `control_barcodes:`*The name/s used for non-targeting sgRNA's.
-e.g.*
+If there are more control barcodes, add them here. e.g.*
     - NT

 `ignore_files:`*Ignore any files with these names.
 List the complete file name.
-Default is .DS_Store because Macs make hidden files with that name.
+Default is `.DS_Store` because Macs make hidden files with that name.
 e.g.*
     - .DS_Store

 ## prefilter:

 `perform:` *Do you want to perform 0.prefilter-features step?
 Set to* true *or* false.

 `example_site:` *The name of a single example folder containing data from a single site that is found in project_dir/project/batch.